nuxeo/nuxeo/nuxeo-importer-xml-parser/ReadMe.md

 This service let you define a XML parsing logic to create documents according information contained.

 General approach of this service is to parse from the start to the end the XML File you give.
-Here is the parser computation execution logic, for each element parser into the XML:
+Here is the parser computation execution logic, for each element parsed into the XML:

-* service get the first *document creation activator* (see description bellow) and executed the document creation as configured, without metadata set.
+* service get the first *document creation activator* matching the element (see description bellow) and executed the document creation as configured, without metadata set.
 The created document is pushed into a stack.
 If no *document creation activator* match this element, then no document is created and the stack is not changed.
 Then move to the next **step**.
-* on the same element, for each *metadata injection activator* (see description bellow) matching the element, service execute the *metadata injection activator* logic on the last element into the stack.Then move to the next **step**.
+* on the same element, for each *metadata injection activator* (see description bellow) matching the element, service execute the *metadata injection activator* logic on the last element into the stack.
+Then move to the next **step**.
 * if a *document creation activator* has been activated on current element, the postCreationAutomationChain configured is executed.
-Then move to the next **item** in the XML file.
+Then move to the next **item** in the XML file and go to the first step.

 So the service exposes 2 extensions points: